 - To reduce the reinvestment risk associated with the rollover of the matured bonds all at once.
-By staggering the maturity periods, the investors avoid investing at any single interest rate.
+Investors avoid investing at any single interest rate by staggering the maturity periods.

-- To manage the flow of money through a steady stream of cash flows in the form of coupon payments spread across the year.
+- To manage the flow of money through a steady stream of cash flows through coupon payments spread across the year.

 How Does Bond Ladder Work?

 In the bond ladder strategy, the investors initially purchase short-term and long-term bonds to spread the risk along the interest rate curve.
-Basically, when the interest rates are rising, the investors can reinvest the short-term bonds at a higher rate, while the long-term bonds will continue to generate lower returns until their maturity.
+When the interest rates rise, the investors can reinvest the short-term bonds at a higher rate, while the long-term bonds will continue to generate lower returns until maturity.
 On the other hand, when the interest rates plummet, the investors will earn a lower yield on the reinvested short-term bonds, but the long-term bonds will generate higher returns until their maturity.
-In this way, the bond laddering strategy helps in generating a higher average yield while reducing interest rate risk and liquidity risk.
+In this way, the bond laddering strategy helps generate a higher average yield while reducing interest rate and liquidity risks.

 Example of Bond Ladder

 Let us look at an example to understand the strategy of the bond ladder.
-Let us assume that an investor has $20,000 to invest, and he intends to construct a bond portfolio that is spread across four years, and there is a maturity every year.
-So, the investor will invest $5,000 in four different bonds with maturity periods of one year, two years, three years and four years.
-Let us name them Bond 1, Bond 2, Bond 3 and Bond 4, respectively, for the sake of convenience.
+Let us assume that an investor has $20,000 to invest and intends to construct a bond portfolio spread across four years, with a maturity every year.
+So, the investor will invest $5,000 in four different bonds with maturity periods of one year, two years, three years, and four years.
+For convenience, let us name them Bond 1, Bond 2, Bond 3, and Bond 4, respectively.